aimms/how-to/Articles/526/526-composite-exchange-database.rst

     )

-As this table is about data of arcs, and arcs are considered to be identifiable objects, the practice is followed to have a single column as primary key for this table.
+As this table is about data of arcs, and arcs are considered to be identifiable objects, the practice is followed to have a single column as the primary key for this table.

 Database writing in the component based approach